spesmilo/electrum-server/HOWTO.md

 ### Step 8.
 Import blockchain into the database or download it

+It's recommended to fetch a pre-processed leveldb from the net

+You can fetch recent copies of electrum leveldb databases and further instructions from the Electrum full archival server foundry at: http://foundry.electrum.org/

+Alternatively if you have the time and nerve you can import the blockchain yourself.

 As of April 2013 it takes between 6-24 hours to import 230k of blocks, depending on CPU speed, I/O speed and selected pruning limit.

 It's considerably faster to index in memory.
-You can use /dev/shm or indexing in RAM or create a tmpfs which will also use swap if you run out of memory:
+You can use /dev/shm or or create a tmpfs which will also use swap if you run out of memory:

     $ sudo mount -t tmpfs -o rw,nodev,nosuid,noatime,size=6000M,mode=0777 none /tmpfs

+Figures from April 2013:
 At limit 100 the database comes to 2,6 GB with 230k blocks and takes roughly 6h to import in /dev/shm.
 At limit 1000 the database comes to 3,0 GB with 230k blocks and takes roughly 10h to import in /dev/shm.
 At limit 10000 the database comes to 3,5 GB with 230k blocks and takes roughly 24h to import in /dev/shm.

-Alternatively you can fetch a pre-processed leveldb from the net

-You can fetch recent copies of electrum leveldb databases and further instructions from the Electrum full archival server foundry at: http://foundry.electrum.org/
+As of November 2013 expect at least double the time for indexing the blockchain.
+Databases have grown to roughly 4 GB, give or take a few hundred MB between pruning limits 100 and 10000.

 ### Step 9.
 Create a self-signed SSL cert